Building a Resilient Fulfillment Network to Deliver on Time Every Time

 In this article, we’ll share some advice on building a resilient fulfillment network for your eCommerce business, to delight your buyers every time.

 2021 is an interesting year.
-Along with the growing expectations for speed, the industry has also faced massive delays.
+Along with the speed-growing expectations, the industry has also faced massive delays.

 Shipping carriers are still feeling the effects of last year’s pandemic while grappling with the usual holiday surge in parcels and letters.
 According to ShipMatrix’s data, more than a million packages were delayed by over 30 days at the end of 2020.